Last checked 23/04/2018

-The scheme allows you to spend some time in another EU country working and learning from an experienced entrepreneur.
-It is partly funded by the EU.
+The scheme - which is partly funded by the EU - allows you to spend some time in another EU country working for, and learning from an experienced entrepreneur.
+Please note that this is an exchange scheme, not paid employment.

 You can still apply even if you already started in business, as long as you have been running the business for less than 3 years at the time of application.

-You must have been a resident in an EU country or a country that is part of the COSME agreement for the last 180 days.
-You must also be able to supplement the EU support with your own funds to cover all costs linked with your travel and stay abroad.
+You must be over 18 years old and have been a resident in an EU country or a country that is part of the COSME agreement for the last 180 days.

 Duration of the scheme